UCF-Coding-Boot-Camp/UCF-ORL-FSF-PT-12-2020-U-C/Class-Content/21-week/21.1/06-Stu_Deployment/README.md

   * Create a Heroku app for the React Reading List App.

-  * Create a MongoDB Atlas database.
+  * Create a MongoDB Atlas database (view the MongoDB Atlas setup and deploy instructions in the Week 17 Important folder).

   * Add a MONGODB_URI environment variable to your Heroku app with the connection string to your newly created database.